-This doesn’t mean giving up on data processing either, but it’s important to be aware of how your website and business does so.
+This doesn’t mean you need to give up on data processing, but it’s important to be aware of how your website and business does so.
 A nice balance is implementing a trusted third party tool like Google Analytics, which can help you glean valuable demographic data about your user-base without getting you into legal trouble.

 4. Keep on Top of the Legal Landscape

-Privacy and data security have never been more at the forefront of online business than it currently stands today.
-The past several years have seen some big changes in the way businesses approach data collection – not just because of legislation in Europe and in the U.S., but also due to the major slip-ups of highly-visible tech companies (thus, the techlash).
-To quote the oft misunderstood Bob Dylan: “times, they are a changin’.”
+Privacy and data security have never been more at the forefront of online business than they are today.
+The past several years have seen some big changes in the way businesses approach data collection — not just because of legislation in the EU and in the US, but also due to the major slip-ups of highly visible tech companies.

 As we move further into the digital age, privacy and data protection will continue to get more and more attention from governments around the world.
-Europe was the first to act in a huge way with their 2018 General Data Protection Regulation (a follow-up to the 1996 Data Protection Directive), but the U.S. seems to now be on a similar trajectory, with California passing its own formidable privacy protection law on June 28th of this year.
+Europe was the first to act in a huge way with their 2018 General Data Protection Regulation (a follow-up to the 1996 Data Protection Directive), but the US is now on a similar trajectory, with California passing its own formidable privacy protection law (CCPA).

-Thanks to the repeal of federal privacy legislation in 2017 that would have allowed the FCC to closely regulate how internet providers use customer information, many states around the U.S. took (and are taking) measures into their own hands – and not just California (although they’re definitely at the forefront).
+Thanks to the repeal of federal privacy legislation in 2017 that would have allowed the FCC to closely regulate how internet providers use customer information, many states around the US took (and are taking) measures into their own hands — and not just California.
 Making sure you’re aware of the newest laws that apply to your particular company is a must, because they’re coming out at a faster rate than in the past.

 Conclusion: Prepare & Prosper

-While “techlash” has certain sinister undertones, it’s not a word to fear if you’re prepared.
-Being cognizant of your customers and their concerns over the way their data is processed/stored sounds like common business sense, but now that it’s legally mandated it’s definitely time to buy in.
+While “techlash” has certain sinister undertones, it’s not a word to fear — if you’re prepared.
+Being cognizant of your customers and their concerns over the way their data is processed and stored sounds like common business sense, but now that it’s legally mandated, it’s definitely time to buy in.

 One of the companies most infamously responsible for and bearing the brunt of techlash is Facebook.
 Read about Mark Zuckerberg’s new privacy-centered vision for Facebook – from what he claims the future holds, to what he leaves to be read between the lines.

 Techlash, in the end, should end up being an overall positive for companies going forward.
 It encourages honest business practices, transparency, and puts the power of data back in the hands of consumers (where it belongs).
-Happy consumers means more sales.
-If you build privacy into your platform and website, and then pair it with a proactive approach to security and data collection, you’ll be prepared to not only weather the techlash storm but to thrive afterwards as well.
+Happy consumers mean more sales.
+If you build privacy into your platform, and then pair it with a proactive approach to security and data collection, you’ll be prepared to not only weather the techlash storm, but to thrive afterwards as well.